justinmk/vim-sneak/README.md

 like `<leader>s` is really not recommended.
 Consider moving your existing `s` and `S` mappings to some other corner of your keyboard.

+Filling the gap:
+- sneak highlights are not as long-lived as `/` highlights; they don't persist across windows or buffers, and they go away as soon as you do anything other than interact with sneak.

 ## Installation

 Optional: [repeat.vim](https://github.com/tpope/vim-repeat) is required to repeat operations via `.`